BindingOx/Head-First-JavaScript/chapter2/practice/README.md

 ### Step 2 - Check user guess

-- Get the guess from the user and validate it.
+- Get a guess from the user and validate it.
-- Make sure it really is a number between 0 and 6
+- Make sure it is a number between 0 and 6
 - update the guesses and hits variable

 ```js